Austin transformer

-An Austin ring transformer is a special type of isolation transformer with low capacitance and high isolation between the primary and secondary.
+An Austin ring transformer is a special type of isolation transformer with low capacitance between the primary and secondary windings and high isolation.

-It is formed of two interlocking rings: one with the transformer core and primary windings, much like a conventional toroidial transformer and the other with the secondary windings.
-It is used for providing power to the aircraft warning lights and other devices on a mast radiator antenna insulated from ground.
-In the Austin transformer the primary and secondary windings are separated by an air gap, so that the high voltage on the mast cannot get into the low voltage lighting supply wiring, causing safety hazards.
-It is named after its inventor, Arthur O. Austin, who graduated from Stanford University in 1903 and who obtained 225 patents in his career.
+Etymology

+It is named after its inventor, Arthur O. Austin.

+Background

 AM radio stations that broadcast in the medium frequency (MF) and low frequency (LF) bands typically use a type of antenna called a base-fed mast radiator.
 This is a tall radio mast in which the steel mast structure itself is energized and serves as the antenna.
 The mast is mounted on a ceramic insulator to isolate it from the ground and the feedline from the transmitter is bolted to it.
 Typically the mast will have a radio frequency AC potential of several thousand volts on it with respect to ground during operation.

 Aviation regulations require that radio towers have aircraft warning lights along their length, so the tower will be visible to aircraft at night.
 The high voltage on the tower poses a problem with powering the lights.
 The power cable that runs down the tower and connects to the utility line is at the high voltage of the mast.
-Without protective equipment the current from the mast would flow down the cable to the power line ground, short-circuiting the mast.
+Without protective equipment the RF current from the mast would flow down the cable to the power line ground, short-circuiting the mast.
 To prevent this, a protective isolator device is installed in the lighting power cable at the base of the mast which blocks the radio frequency power while allowing the 50/60 hertz AC mains power for the lights through.